Hopefully it'll work with some pesky humans as well ?

 "That’s the beauty of it because you don't have to necessarily kill them," he says.
 "You just make them go away."

 The Bill & Melinda Gates Foundation has awarded a $1m grant to an astrophysicist developing a laser-based solution to a decidedly terrestrial problem: malaria-spreading mosquitoes.
-"I wanted to apply my astrophysics, optics, laser expertise towards some humanitarian goal that can help people," says Columbia University associate …
+"I wanted to apply my astrophysics, optics, laser expertise towards some humanitarian goal that can help people," says Columbia University …

 "That’s the beauty of it because you don't have to necessarily kill them," he says.
 "You just make them go away."